 Deceptive marketing tactics include using euphemisms like “coordination fee” and “administrative fee” to mask percentage-based charges disclosed only at closing

-California home sellers seeking cost-effective alternatives to traditional real estate agents face a minefield of misleading flat fee MLS pricing.
+Arizona home sellers seeking cost-effective alternatives to traditional real estate agents face a minefield of misleading flat fee MLS pricing.
 While the promise of listing for $99-$500 instead of paying $25,000-$50,000+ in listing agent commissions sounds attractive, the reality often includes substantial hidden costs that dramatically reduce expected savings.

-The impact on California sellers is particularly severe given the state’s high median home prices.
+The impact on Arizona sellers is particularly severe given the state’s high median home prices.
 What seems like a minor 0.5% backend fee becomes $5,000 on a $1,000,000 home – ten times the advertised $500 upfront cost.
 These percentage-based charges effectively function as traditional commissions while maintaining the “flat fee” marketing label.

 1. Closing Percentage Fees (0.1% to 1.25% of Sale Price)